 Tails can be installed to a USB Flash drive, and can be booted from an ISO file on a multiboot USB boot drive if you use the cheat code 'findiso' which luckily Tails supports.
 See this post from Ilko which shows how the findiso cheat code can be used.
 A tested and working grub4dos menu.lst entry from that post is shown below (as the post is formatted badly!):

 Note: If booting from a USB hard disk, then the ISO must be in the root of the drive and you must remove the live-media=removable cheat code (this forces Tails to only look at removable drives when loading the 2nd stage filesystem)!
-Tails does not support persistence on a Hard Disk for security reasons.
 This also applies if you are booting from a USB Flash drive using a Virtual machine - the VM will treat the USB Flash drive as a Fixed Disk and Tails will not boot if you have live-media=removable set.
+Tails does not support persistence on the boot drive for security reasons.

 However, this tutorial shows another method of adding a linux ISO to your grub4dos multiboot USB drive which will work with almost 100% of linux ISOs!